madpsy/xpa125b_controller/README.md

 + /rigmode (show mode the rigctl radio is set to (FM, USB etc)
 + /status (show status summary in HTML - only available via http)

-MQTT topic prefix is 'xpa125b' followed by the same paths as above (where the message is the values in [])

 # Example API calls

 Note: mDNS should be xpa125b.local